medidbella/Advent_of_Code/2025/Day02/TypeScript/README.md

 		num = "1234"=> (1, 2) meaning i can split it where each substring
-		can have a size of 1 or 2 without having any left chars to have the numbers you just need all the divisors of the digit number in our example has 4 digits and 4 is divisible by 1,2 after getting the divisors just use each one as the size of the substrings and compare them with each other this time odd numbers ARE checked too
+		can have a size of 1 or 2 without having any left chars to have the numbers you just need all the divisors of the digit number, our example has 4 digits and 4 is divisible by 1 and 2 after getting the divisors just use each one as the size of the substrings and compare them with each other this time odd numbers ARE checked too